geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 For this article, we are concerned only with fittin a so called _separable_ model function $$\boldsymbol f$$, which can be written as the linear combination of $$n$$ nonlinear functions.
-Now for our problem, we will assume that the nonlinear parameters are the same for all the datasets, while the linear coefficients are allowed to vary between datasets.
-Using the formulation above, that implies that the nonlinear parameters of the fitting problems are shared between datasets while the linear parameters are not.
+Now for our problem, we will assume that the nonlinear parameters are the same for all the members of the datasets, while the linear coefficients are allowed to vary between members.
+Using the formulation above, that implies that the nonlinear parameters of the fitting problems are shared between members of the dataset while the linear parameters are not.
 This will allow us to use VarPro to its full potential and reap potentially massive computational benefits.
 However, not every fitting problem will fit this bill.
-We need a problem where it truly makes sense that the nonlinear parameters are shared among datasets, while the linear coefficients are not.
+We need a problem where it truly makes sense that the nonlinear parameters are shared among members of the datasets, while the linear coefficients are not.

 One example of a problem that satisfies the condition above is Fluorescence Lifetime Imaging ([FLIM](https://en.wikipedia.org/wiki/Fluorescence-lifetime_imaging_microscopy)):